osuzooco/ladybug-host-web/README.md

 *The color pallete i used is attractive for a kid-training center web page also if u want to contribute in a way please contact at thebaghel@gmail.com or osuzooco@gmail.com also in thebaghel in Discord (Please email and dont DM in Discord if you have G-mail.

+Also i don't upload a file because it is private i mean it has my IP Address and Client Database stuff so i cannot share it guys.

 Bye, (made by Mosha) :)